 In order to register for our e-mail newsletter service, we require at least your e-mail address to which the newsletter is to be sent in addition to your consent under data protection law.
 Any further information is voluntary and will be used to address you personally and to personalize the content of the newsletter, as well as to clarify any queries regarding your e-mail address.

-For the newsletter dispatch we use the so-called double opt-in procedure, i.e. we will send you the newsletter only after you confirm your registration via a confirmation e-mail sent to you for this purpose by a link contained therein.
+For the newsletter dispatch we apply Cleverreach and use the so-called double opt-in procedure, i.e. we will send you the newsletter only after you confirm your registration via a confirmation e-mail sent to you for this purpose by a link contained therein.
 This is to ensure that only you can subscribe to the newsletter as the owner of the e-mail address provided.
 Your confirmation must be sent after receiving the confirmation e-mail, otherwise your newsletter subscription will be automatically deleted from our database.

 You can cancel a newsletter you have subscribed to at any time.
 You can either send us an informal e-mail to email@example.com or use the link at the end of the newsletter to cancel your subscription.